dboyer12007/Project_3/README.md

 -
 ## Ethical Considerations
 - Extracting datasets from reliable sources and making sure to cite them (Kaggle and MusicBrainz)
-- Apllying integrity, transparency and ethical principles to data cleaning, transforming, loading.
+- Applying integrity, transparency, and ethical principles to data cleaning, transforming, and loading.

 ## References
 - Kaggle Dataset: Top 500 Albums